If you’re looking for some awesome canned salmon recipes, you’ve come to the right place!

 We always hear, “The fresher the fish, the better it tastes,” and most of the time, that’s true.

-Of course, canned salmon doesn’t look as lovely or as elegant as a fresh, whole fish, but it’s just as tasty.
+Of course, canned salmon doesn’t look as lovely or as elegant as fresh, whole fish, but it’s just as tasty.

-Seriously, though, if you have a few cans of salmon sitting around on your shelves at home and don’t know what to do with them, I think you’ll appreciate this list.
+So, if you have a few cans of salmon sitting around on your shelves at home and don’t know what to do with them, I think you’ll appreciate this list.